Home » Summer Recipes » Homemade Trail Mix without Nuts

 • Pumpkin seeds– I use roasted and salted, shelled pumpkin seeds–also known as “pepitas”.
 They are a great way to add healthy fats, crunch, and salt to the mix.
 If you can’t find pumpkin seeds, feel free to swap in dry roasted and salted sunflower seeds, without shells.

 • Mini Pretzels– for extra salt, crunch, and to add a varying texture and size.
-Pretzels make everything more fun to eat!
+I add pretzels to every snack mix I make.

 • Raisins– For a nice chewy texture, added sweetness, and extra vitamins.
 Also, I love it when the raisins get covered in the salt from the pumpkin seeds and chickpeas.
 So tasty!

-• M&M candies (see note)- In my opinion, you can’t have a trail mix without M&Ms!
+• M&M candies (see important note below)– In my opinion, you can’t have a trail mix without M&Ms!
 They are another touch of sweetness to balance out all the salty ingredients, and they’re super fun to look for in each handful of trail mix.
 M&M’s are a super fun addition for the kids.

-Note: If you are highly allergic to tree nuts and peanuts, make sure to read the labels on your ingredients.
-Plain M&Ms for instance do not contain nuts, but may be exposed to peanuts or tree nuts in processing.
-Here is a resource for Peanut Free Facility M&Ms you can use, or swap for allergen free chocolate chips!
+Important Note: If you are severely allergic to tree nuts and peanuts, make sure to read the ingredient labels.
+Plain M&Ms do not contain nuts, BUT may be exposed to peanuts or tree nuts in processing.
+If you have a severe nut allergy, here is a resource for Peanut Free Facility M&Ms you can use, or swap for allergen free chocolate chips!

 Grab a handful of the trail mix and look to see if you have enough of each ingredient to your liking.
 Feel free to add more seeds, chickpeas, M&Ms, raisins, or pretzels if desired.